JensJoschi/variability_timing/methods.md

 # Description of this file
 This file consists of a summary and a methods section that is updated from time to time, and includes the most important methods and results.
 This is followed by a detailed description of all methods and models that have been used (and is hence rather long).
-Then there is a short results section (only most important parts are kept).
 In the end there is a checklist that summarises the long methods part and is at the same time my to-do list.

 # Summary